-This single-pot Caldo Verde Portuguese Soup is a cheap and cheerful dish that is ready in 30 minutes or less.
+This Portuguese soup, also known as caldo verde, is a cheap and cheerful dish that is ready in 30 minutes or less.
 Make a big pot for a weekend brunch or batch cook it on Sunday for a week of delicious lunches.

-The traditional version of this soup would typically call for a linguiça sausage, however you can really use any type of sausage you have on hand.
+The traditional version of this Portuguese soup would typically call for a linguiça sausage, however, you can really use any type of sausage you have on hand.